bleathem/bleathem.ca/content/blog/2011/2011-11-29-richfaces-4-cdk-jqeury-ui-tabs.md

 ---
-layout: post
   title: "RichFaces 4 CDK | jQeury UI Tabs"
+  date: 2011-11-29
+  author: Brian Leathem
+  categories: [Java EE]
   tags: [ CDK, RichFaces ]
+  description:
+  linktitle:
+  featured:
+  featuredpath:
+  featuredalt:
+  type: post
+  aliases:
+    - /blog/2011/11/richfaces-4-cdk-jqeury-ui-tabs.html
 ---

 Following on with another entry in my <a href="http://blog.bleathem.ca/search/label/CDK">CDK series</a>, this time we will look at at creating a pair of components to wrap the <a href="http://jqueryui.com/demos/tabs/">jQuery UI tabs plugin</a> with the RichFaces CDK.
 It'll take two components to accomplish this; one component to define the tab container, and another to define the tabs themselves.
 Let's dive right in with a look at the Abstract component definitions.

 As always, if you are interested in following along in your IDE, you can get the code below on <a href="https://github.com/bleathem/CDK-examples">github</a>.

-h2.
-The Component Classes
+## The Component Classes

 div=. **AbstractTabs.java**